 Josh Turner has a Masters in Aerospace Engineering and recently completed a PhD from Queen's University Belfast, which focused on the forming behaviour of PEEK films.
 Within BMT, Josh specialises in material characterisation, constitutive modelling and finite element analysis.

-Liam McGovern is a mechanical engineering student in his third year of study and has joined BMT as an intern until September 2020.
-Within BMT, Liam specialises in the design and manufacture of our latest measurement and instrumentation systems.
+David McNally is a mechanical engineering student in his fourth year of study and has joined BMT as an intern until September 2021.
+Within BMT, David specialises in the design and manufacture of our latest measurement and instrumentation systems.